mrdominguez/cloudera-manager-cli/README.md

 It is compatible with Cloudera Manager 5 and higher (API v6 and after).

-Use the general purpose CM REST client (`cmapi.pl`) to call the endpoints not supported by the CM CLI and to get any command's downloadable result data (`resultDataUrl`).
+Use the general purpose CM REST client (`cmrest.pl`) to call the endpoints not supported by the CM CLI and to get any command's downloadable result data (`resultDataUrl`).

 Unless overridden by the `-api` option, `cmcli.pl` will utilize the default API version available: